-The majority of it was with me on my first thru-hike on the Appalachian Trail (AT) in 2016 and then again on the Pacific Crest Trail (PCT) in 2017!
+Below and here is a full list of the gear I used on the Appalachian Trail (AT) in 2016 and the Pacific Crest Trail (PCT)* in 2017.

 Not included: Food.
 I typically carried 3-5 days of food (~2 lbs per day) on the AT and 4-7 days of food on the PCT.